-For more information on the new lump sum allowances, please return to page 8 of the guidance notes (Previous pension benefits declaration form - Section 2).
+For more information about the new lump sum allowances, please return to the section previous pension benefits declaration form.

 Is a trivial commutation lump sum taxed?

 It's considered 'income' for tax purposes.
 The first 25 percent of the lump sum payment is tax free, but the other 75 percent will be taxed.
 However, if you're giving up a pension in payment, the whole lump sum is taxed.
 Instructions from HMRC mean the tax is taken at source and you're paid the remaining balance.